 How will your findings advance research in your field?

 Anna Sobiepanek: Our aim is to highlight the simplicity of creating various 3D cellular models while emphasizing the value of certified commercial models in research.
-We stress the significance of utilizing realistic models, such as spheres and equivalents, showcasing how self-made models can aid in pre-selecting testing conditions before employing certified models.
+We stress the significance of using realistic models, such as spheres and equivalents, showcasing how self-made models can aid in pre-selecting the testing conditions before employing certified models.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.